Thirumavalavasethurayar/Automated-Sequence-Item-Generation-for-Different-Serial-Communication-Protocols/README.md

 **B. Basic Testbench and UVC:**

   _ **Description0:**_
-     Basic UVC is  a universal verification component which imlements the CAN protocol.
+     Basic UVC is  a universal verification component which implements the CAN protocol.
 Basic UVC is instantiated inside the Universal verification methodology test bench.
      Basic UVC folder consists of two main sub folders, those are _src_ and _example_. src directory has the UVC related files like sequencer, driver, monitor, sequence_item and agent. example folder has the test bench related files which are env, test and top files.
-     Detailed description of the UVC and TB is captured in _basic_uvc_readme document_.
+     Detailed description of the UVC and TB is captured in _basic_uvc_readme document.
 The basic_uvc_readme document also details the simulation results and CAN protocol implementation.
      UVM is the methodology of system verilog language.
 All the codes in this modules are written in UVM, so EDA tools are required to compile/run this modules.
      Makefile for QUESTASIM EDA tool is provoided in _example/run_ folder